tdongsi/tdongsi.github.io/source/_posts/Python/2016-01-27-python-post-1.markdown

 ### Mocking current time in Python

 Due to retail calendar's desirable characteristics, we may have code that work with retail calendars eventually.
-I ended up working with a utility Python module with functions which return values based on current time/date.
+I ended up working with a utility Python module for retail calendar with functions which return values based on current time/date.
-For example, a utility function is to check a given date is in the current 544 year or quarter.
+For example, a utility function is to check a given date is in the current 544 year or quarter that works like this:

 ``` python Original version
 def is_current_year_544(given_date):